SB 893 Free College FAQ

 Unfortunately, international students do not qualify.
 To see if you are eligible for other free services such as tutoring, transportation, health services, and groceries please contact your international student office.

 Maybe.
-Certain out-of-state residents are eligible if their Non-Resident Tuition has been waived under California Education Code.
+Certain out-of-state residents are eligible if their non-resident tuition has been waived under California Education Code.

 For questions about residency information please visit the following websites:

 Current high schools students already receive up to 11 units of their enrollment fees waived through the Concurrent Enrollment Program.
-Current high school students who meet the qualifications for SB 893 can also receive additional enrollment fees waivers under SB 893 for more than 11.5 units.

-For the Spring 2023 semester, there are two levels of qualification.
+There are two levels of qualification.

-Level 1 - Qualification allows you to be exempted from paying Enrollment Fees ($46 a credit hour).
+Level 1 - Qualification allows you to be exempted from paying enrollment fees ($46 a credit hour).

 Level 2 - In addition to Level 1 benefits, you will also be exempted for paying the health fee, student body fee, student representation fee, student union fee, inclusive access fee(s), and materials fees.
 Materials Fees are those fees automatically charged to the student account when a student registers for a specific course.
+You may also qualify for additional support for transportation, technology and textbooks!

 If you receive the California College Promise Grant (CCPG), you qualify!